A. Faculty Senate Constitution

 an Executive Committee of the Faculty Senate.
 The powers, duties, and responsibilities

-of this committee, if not named in the constitution, shall be established in Faculty
+of this committee, if not named in the constitution, shall be established in the Faculty

 - The Executive Committee shall serve as the liaison between the Faculty Senate and